Lakshmiaddepalli/BigDataProject/README.md

 CSCI-GA.3033-005 - Big Data Application Development

-We are using the following data to analyse best community to live in Chicago. we have taken into account the following datasets
+## We are using the following data to analyse crime in Chicago and best places to live in Chicago. we have taken into account the following datasets

 1. Crimes (Presently Used)[https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2]
 2. Socioeconomic_Indicators (Presently Used) https://data.cityofchicago.org/Health-Human-Services/Census-Data-Selected-socioeconomic-indicators-in-C/kn9c-c2s2